-Injuries sustained from truck crashes can lead to life long complications for accident victims.
+Injuries sustained from truck crashes can lead to lifelong complications for accident victims.
 Often, commercial vehicle operators will push drivers to work longer hours to meet deadlines, which can have disastrous consequences for other motorists.

 Have you or someone that you care for been injured in a collision with a truck?

 For more than 27 years, Phillips Law Group has been helping to protect the rights of injury victims.
-Our team has represented more than 155,000 consumer clients and we have direct experience successfully handling motor vehicle accident cases including a $4,000,000 recovery on behalf of a motorist that suffered a spine injury and paralyzation, a $3,100,000 recovery for the family of a motorist that was fatally injured in a collision and $2,350,000 for a motorist that suffered a broken neck.
+Our team has represented more than 155,000 consumer clients and we have direct experience successfully handling motor vehicle accident cases including a $4,000,000 recovery on behalf of a motorist that suffered a spine injury and paralysis, a $3,100,000 recovery for the family of a motorist that was fatally injured in a collision and $2,350,000 for a motorist that suffered a broken neck.

 We understand the trauma that families can experience following a serious collision and charge no upfront fees if we take on your truck accident case.
-Your initial consultation is also free and we only get paid when we obtain a recovery on your behalf.
+Your initial consultation is also free, and we only get paid when we obtain a recovery on your behalf.